yourbasic/api/README.md

 #### Corollary

-The second commandment has an immediate corollary:
+The 2nd Commandment comes with an obvious corollary:

 > An API should say what **every exported function** does.

 Once again, if you don't know what it does you can't use it, duh.
-Undocumented functions are close to useless.
+Undocumented functions are close to worthless.
 The only way to use them safely is to perform a complete code review, including necessary testing.
 That tends to be more work than writing the &$#! code yourself.